 It is quite common to explore the Hawaiian Islands on your own, driving directly to wherever you want.
-Near every airport you find car rental agencies where you pick-up your car and drop it off.
-For cruise ship passengers it’s a good way as well if they have some time and want to explore the island.
-When you start planning your visit to Hawaii, you should plan your driving needs as well.
-It is very convenient and gives you much flexibility in spending your vacation to drive a car on your own.
+Near every airport you will find car rental agencies where you pick up your car and drop it off.
+For cruise ship passengers it’s a good way as well if you have some time and want to explore a particular island.
+When you start planning your visit to Hawaii, you should plan your driving needs at the same time.
+Driving a car on your own is very convenient and gives you much flexibility to better enjoy your vacation.

 When renting a car you must have a valid driver’s license.
-Please check, if the license you have is accepted by US authorities.
-Since Hawaii is the 50th federal state of the USA, US-law and rules apply.
-For some countries it’s necessary to get an “international driver’s license” (kind of additional paper to your national driver’s license).
-This bureaucratic act can take some weeks, so you should start at least two months in advance.
+Please check whether the license you have is accepted by US authorities.
+Since Hawaii is the 50th federal state of the USA, the laws and rules of the USA apply.
+For people from some countries, it’s necessary to get an “international driver’s license” (it is a kind of addendum to your national driver’s license) in order to drive in Hawaii.
+This bureaucratic procedure can take some weeks, so you should start at least two months in advance.

-Not only the renter must have a valid driver’s license, but any driver who will drive the car during the rental period.
-Be sure to state all drivers when picking up the car.
-Any person driving the car who is not mentioned in the rental contract violates the rental terms and conditions, this revokes your insurance.
-When booking a car through our service, you should state the actual number of drivers as well to get a correct estimate.
+Not only must the renter have a valid driver’s license, but also any driver who will drive the car during the rental period.
+Be sure to state who all drivers will be when picking up the car.
+Any person driving the car who is not mentioned in the rental contract, violates the rental terms and conditions, and this revokes your insurance.
+When booking a car through our service, you should state the actual number of drivers to get a correct estimate.

-You can usually name a second driver without additional fees.
-If you book our package deal, a third one will be free as well.
-For every additional driver the rental agency charges a general fee or additional per-day-rate.
-We advise you to actually name all drivers, since it can cause you big trouble if someone drives your car who is not stated in your rental contract.
-If you travel in a group you should agree beforehand, who will drive the car.
+You can usually add a second driver without additional fees.
+If you book our package deal, a third driver will be free as well.
+We advise you to actually add all drivers, since it can cause you big trouble if someone drives your car who is not stated in your rental contract.
+If you travel in a group you should agree beforehand as to who will drive the car and who will not.

-The rental agencies charge a special fee for drivers below the age of 25 years.
-If you book through us at Thrifty or Dollar this additional rate for each driver under 25 is $10 per day — instead of the usual $25 per day.
+The rental agencies charge a special additional fee of $25 per day (+ tax) for drivers below the age of 25 years.
+However, if you book through us at Thrifty or Dollar, the additional rate for each driver under 25 years old is only $10 per day (+ tax) instead.
 The treatment of underage drivers is independent of how old the driver’s license is or how much driving experience the driver has.
-If the person is under 25 years old and wants to drive, then the underage driver’s rule applies.
-Please note, that mentioned rates or fees are before taxes.
+If the person is under 25 years old and wants to drive, then the rule for underage drivers applies.

 Charges for additional driver (over 25 years old) with Basic Insurance Deal: